logo

 The RBI has not specifically listed any restrictions on the remittance frequency under LRS during a financial year.
 It means that individuals can make as many remittance transactions as they want during a financial year as long as they do not exceed the USD 2,50,000 annual limit.

-Benefits of Liberalised Remittance Scheme in India
+What are the Benefits of Liberalised Remittance Scheme?

 • Diversification of Investment: Exporters or business owners can use the LRS to diversify their investment portfolio by channelling funds into foreign assets like stocks, bonds, mutual funds, and real estate.
 This diversification can help them mitigate risks associated with fluctuating exchange rates and economic conditions in India.